winery/winery/docs/dev/Configurationmanagment.md

 ```
 **Figure 3: Adding new feature to the Enum.**

-Finally the directive can be used to toggle the feature according to the set configuration.
+Finally the directive can be used to toggle the feature according to the set configuration cf. Figure 4.
 ```html
 <div *wineryRepositoryFeatureToggle="configEnum.Compliance">
 ```